etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

  token: eyJhbGciOiJSUzI1NiJ9... (truncated)
 ```

-Now that you fill the token value, run rx:rx task again, all the microservices, now, will be up and running.
+Now that you fill the token value, run rx:rx task again and all the microservices will be up and running.

 By default, the following services should be up and running: